Information for Students

 Who is eligible?

-The following students have priority status: Recipients of the Multicultural Leader Scholarship (MLS), participants of the Martin Luther King Jr. (MLK) Academy, recipients of the Kalamazoo Promise scholarship, participants of the Seita Scholars Program, and students registered with the Office of Disability Services for Students (DSS).
+Our target population includes the recipients of the Multicultural Leader Scholarship (MLS), participants of the Martin Luther King Jr. (MLK) Academy, participants of the College Assistance Migrant Program (CAMP), participants of the Seita Scholars Program, and students registered with the Office of Disability Services for Students (DSS).
+Students who are a part of these groups will receive priority assignment, which means that they will be assigned a peer mentor within the first two weeks of the semester.

 What is the cost and how does this work?

-This program is FREE for all currently enrolled WMU undergraduate students.
+This program is available at no cost to all currently enrolled WMU undergraduate students.

-While you may sign up to receive tutoring services for any undergraduate course(s) you are currently (i.e., during the current semester or session) taking at WMU and every effort will be made to fill your request, we cannot guarantee a peer mentor for every course.
+While you may apply to participate in the STEM Program and to receive tutoring services for any undergraduate course(s) you are currently (i.e., during the current semester or session) taking at WMU and every effort will be made to fill your request, we cannot guarantee a peer mentor for every course.
 You must be currently enrolled in the course(s) for which you seek tutoring because we offer tutoring services to help reinforce lessons students have learned in classes, not prep courses for future courses or standardized tests.

 We offer academic support in many subject areas including, but not limited to, mathematics, statistics, computer science, engineering, biology, chemistry, physics, psychology, philosophy, sociology, business, writing, foreign languages, etc. This is subject to change depending on the availability of peer mentors.
-Services are provided for most lower-level courses (1000 and 2000 levels) and select upper-level courses (3000 and 4000 levels).
+Services are provided for most lower-level courses (1000 and 2000 levels) and a limited numver of upper-level courses (3000 and 4000 levels).

 What is the time commitment?
 What can I expect?